FatedKusari/idle-clans-sentinel/README.md

 - **Market** — poll interval, price-alert threshold (set to 0 to disable alerts)
 - **Backup** — configure backup folder and retention
 - **Data management** — delete all data, wipe individual tables
+- **Game Data updates** — On first load grabs recent gamedata.
+It may require you to go to settings and update again but after that should be fine.

 ## Data & Privacy